persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-01-02-next-js-web-app-jwt-auth-mongodb.md

   - mongodb
   - typescript
 ---
-Full-stack Next.js Web application with TypeScript and JWT Authentication using MongoDB and Mongoose ODM serving as a Membership System
+Full Stack Next.js Web application with TypeScript and JWT Authentication using MongoDB and Mongoose ODM serving as a Membership System

 Tech used for the Web Application